abozaralizadeh/ApiWatchTower/README.md

 ## Requirements

 AWT works with Postgres as the database and to monitor the results you can use grafana.
-Also Redis is used as a broker for AWT celery workers.
+Also Redis is used as a broker for AWT celery workers. use nginx to serve both AWT and Grafana on the same port if needed, in that case yu need to run grafana behind a reverse proxy, visit grafana documentation to achieve to that goal here: [run grafana behind a proxy](https://grafana.com/tutorials/run-grafana-behind-a-proxy/#2)

 ## Configurations